ginomessmer/aspnetcore-auth-demo/README.md

 ![.NET Core](https://github.com/ginomessmer/aspnetcore-auth-demo/workflows/.NET%20Core/badge.svg)

 ## Key Takeaways
-- JSON Web Tokens (JWT) are a commonly used technique for HTTP authentication & authorization
+- JSON Web Tokens (JWT) is a commonly used technique for HTTP authentication & authorization
 - A JWT consists of a header, payload and a signature
-- The JWT payload contains the required details of the authenticated subject (such as ID, etc.)
+- The JWT payload contains all the required details of (claims) the authenticated subject (such as their ID, roles, etc.)

 ### Validate a JWT
-- The authentication requirements are specified in the `Startup` class:
+- The authentication details are outlined in the `Startup` class:

 ```cs
 public void ConfigureServices(IServiceCollection services)